georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 ```

-Let's take a close look at the code between `try` and `except...` lines.
+Let's take a close look at the code between `try` and `except` lines.
 From last chapter, we know that the `sys.argv` value is a list of arguments.
 The `args` value is a list starting from the second item.